tinybirdco/pytest-tinybird/README.md

 CI_JOB_URL
 ```

 In case you are not using GitLab you need to set it manually.
-For instance for GitHub actions you can check our current [GitHub actions workflow](https://github.com/tinybirdco/pytest-tinybird/blob/master/.github/workflows/main.yml))
+For instance, for GitHub actions you can check our current [GitHub actions workflow](https://github.com/tinybirdco/pytest-tinybird/blob/master/.github/workflows/main.yml))

-You can check the data source schema with this [data sample](https://api.tinybird.co/v0/pipes/ci_tests_sample.json?token=p.eyJ1IjogIjNhZjhlMTBhLTM2MjEtNDQ3OC04MWJmLTE5MDQ5N2UwNjBjYiIsICJpZCI6ICIwNzMwZTJjYy1mYzA4LTQxMDMtOTMwNy1jMThjYWY5OGI4OGUifQ.kpCQfin0KFC8olEju1qVqDH14nlSzGgqjAWpl1k7RUI)
+You can check the Data Source schema with this [data sample](https://api.tinybird.co/v0/pipes/ci_tests_sample.json?token=p.eyJ1IjogIjNhZjhlMTBhLTM2MjEtNDQ3OC04MWJmLTE5MDQ5N2UwNjBjYiIsICJpZCI6ICIwNzMwZTJjYy1mYzA4LTQxMDMtOTMwNy1jMThjYWY5OGI4OGUifQ.kpCQfin0KFC8olEju1qVqDH14nlSzGgqjAWpl1k7RUI)
 of this repo CI executions.